Skip to content

 Provide More Reward Options

-As we mentioned before, lackluster loyalty program rewards can make it difficult to feel motivated about participating in a loyalty program.
-After all, what’s the point of earning points if none of the rewards makes you want to redeem your points?
+As we mentioned before, lackluster rewards can make it challenging to feel motivated to participate.
+After all, what’s the point of earning points if none of the rewards make you want to redeem your points?

-There’s also the fact that customer shopping trends and preferences have been shown to consistently change over time.
-If you stick to the same prizes or rewards you offered 5 years ago, there’s a higher likelihood that customers will begin to feel your loyalty program no longer delivers the same high value or desirable incentives it once did.
+There’s also the fact that customer shopping trends and preferences have consistently changed over time.
+Suppose you stick to the same prizes or rewards you offered 5 years ago.
+In that case, there’s a higher likelihood that customers will begin to feel your loyalty program no longer delivers the same high value or desirable incentives it once did.

 Regularly refreshing your loyalty program rewards catalog with new items or expanding it to include other types of rewards has several benefits: